abdullah-asghar-khan/crypto-hub/README.md

 # Project Name :  Crypto-Hub App

-> Crypto-hub is a web application for a cryptocurrencies that provides information about the top 100 most used cryptocurrencies in the worlds.
+> Crypto-hub is a web application for a cryptocurrencies that provides information about the most used cryptocurrencies in the worlds.

 ## Video Description of the project